INVEST-flagship/Vaalavuo-Sirnio-2022-Jobs-against-poverty-A-fixed-effects-analysis-on-the-link-between-gaining-empl/README.md

 ## Cite as

 Maria Vaalavuo & Outi Sirniö (2022) Code repository for Jobs against poverty: a fixed-effects analysis on the link between gaining employment and exiting poverty in Europe.
 Zenodo.
-[Tähän sitten DOI linkki]

 ## License